Deva0715/workshop/README.md

 sudo mv ~/.ollama/ollama /usr/local/bin/ollama
 rm -rf ~/.ollama ollama.tar.gz

-echo "✅ Ollama installed successfully!"
+echo "Ollama installed successfully!"
 ```

 ---

-## 🎉 Final Words
+## Final Words

-Thank you for attending the workshop!
+Thank you for exploring Ollama!

-> 🧠 AI is no longer just for experts — it's for *everyone* who’s curious, creative, and ready to build.
+> AI is no longer just for experts — it's for *everyone* who’s curious, creative, and ready to build.

-Go ahead, experiment with LLaMA, build something cool — and have fun! 🚀
+Go ahead, experiment with LLaMA, build something cool — and have fun!